 This EJ report can help local, regional, and state agencies or organizations identify the locations and concentrations of EJ populations.
-Additionally, it can be of assistance during long-range planning processes to disproportionately high and adverse impacts of plans and policies on EJ populations.
-This report should be used in conjunction with a more detailed, project-specific EJ analysis conducted during long-range planning activities such as the MTP and TIP, and again during individual project planning phases, such as the NEPA phase.
+Additionally, it can be of assistance during long-range planning processes to avoid disproportionately high and adverse impacts of plans and policies on EJ populations.
+This report should be used in conjunction with a more detailed, project-specific EJ analysis conducted during long-range planning activiites such as the MTP and TIP, and again during individual project planning phases, such as the NEPA phase.
 As the DCHC MPO region continues to grow and change demographically, the methodology developed for this EJ report to evaluate EJ communities of concern should be reassessed for consistency with new or current EJ population evaluation methodologies.

-As was done in this document with the inclusion of the LEP, elderly, and zero-car household analyses, future analyses may include the evaluation of additional EJ populations.
-The DCHC MPO may consider the creation of a project-specific EJ Advisory Committee, coordination with other MPOs involved in similar processes, receipt of input from stakeholders, individual citizens or community groups, and research and updating of data sources that may prove useful to the analysis.
-The DCHC MPO should also consider including a review and evaluation of past projects or recently completed projects in a future update to this EJ report.
-The inclusion of such an evaluation would ensure there are no systematic or cumulative impacts to any one EJ or non-EJ population in the DCHC MPO area.
+As was done in this document with the inclusion of the LEP, elderly, and zero-car household analyses, future analyses may consider evaluation of additional EJ populations.
+This may also include the creation of a projectspecific EJ Advisory Committee, coordination with other MPOs involved in similar processes, receipt of input from stakeholders, individual citizens or community groups, and research and updating of data sources that may prove useful to the analysis.
+The DCHC MPO should also consider including a review and evaluation of past projects or recently completed projects in a future update to this EJ plan.
+The inclusion of such an evaluation would ensure there are no systematic or cumulative impacts to any one community in the DCHC MPO area.